alanxoc3/alanxoc3.github.io/_posts/2019-06-25-efficient-pico-8-outline.md

 ---
 layout: post
 title: Draw more efficient outlines.
-caption: Basically cell-shading in PICO-8
+caption: Basically cell-shading in PICO-8.
 tags: [pico-8, tutorial]
-updated: 2020-02-08
+modified: 2020-02-08
 ---
 "How do I make a sprite have an outline in Pico-8?"
 I wondered.
 That question lead me to find this